Viji-Veer/MLprojects/telecom-churn-prediction/README.md

-# Telecom Customer Churn Prediction
+# User Retention And Churn Analysis

 An end-to-end machine learning pipeline that predicts customer churn with 82.61% accuracy and translates